Cloudxtreme/RCbot/README.md

 =======
 RCbot is an implementation of pircbotx, focused on modularity.
 Written in java, it is designed to be used in a variety of different chatrooms in IRC.

+DOCUMENTATION:

+Documentation can be found on the wiki, located at https://github.com/AndrewBell/RCbot/wiki

+Dev blog, updated infrequently, can be found at www.recursivechaos.com

 MISSION:

 Create a java based IRC bot that anyone can use, even without java knowledge, that can run on any number of servers/channels, and allow the user to enable/disable plugins.
 Furthermore, have the ability for beginer/intermediate java users to be able to download, modify, and compile rcbot for their own use according to GPL v3.